A generalization of formal multiple zeta values related to multiple Eisenstein series and multiple q-zeta values: The algebra

 Moreover, the balanced quasi-shuffle product is a natural combination of the stuffle product \eqref{stuffle mzv} and the shuffle product \eqref{shuffle mzv} of multiple zeta values. \begin{thm} (\cite[Theorem 10.4]{bu2} There is a surjective, $\tau$-invariant algebra morphism

-\end{thm} The elements $\zq(s_1,\ldots,s_l)$, $s_1\geq1,\ s_2,\ldots,s_l\geq0$ are the \emph{balanced multiple $q$-zeta values}. \\ For each $k\geq2$ even, the element $\zq(k)$ equals the classical Eisenstein series of weight $k$ with rational Fourier coefficients. \begin{con} All algebraic relations in the algebra $\nonformal$ are a consequence of the balanced quasi-shuffle product formula and the $\tau$-invariance of the balanced multiple $q$-zeta values. \end{con} Similar to the case of multiple zeta values (Conjecture \ref{Conj all relations in Z}), this conjecture will motivate the definition of the algebra $\formal$ given in Section \ref{formal}.
+\end{thm} The elements $\zq(s_1,\ldots,s_l)$, $s_1\geq1,\ s_2,\ldots,s_l\geq0$ are called \emph{balanced multiple $q$-zeta values}. \\ For each $k\geq2$ even, the element $\zq(k)$ equals the classical Eisenstein series of weight $k$ with rational Fourier coefficients. \\ In general the explicit construction of the balanced multiple $q$-zeta values it quite involved, therefore we omit the construction here and refer the interested reader to \cite{bu2}.
+For the purposes of this paper, it suffices to define the balanced multiple $q$-zeta values as the images of the algebra morphism in Theorem \ref{thm balanced}. \begin{con} All algebraic relations in the algebra $\nonformal$ are a consequence of the balanced quasi-shuffle product formula and the $\tau$-invariance of the balanced multiple $q$-zeta values. \end{con} Similar to the case of multiple zeta values (Conjecture \ref{Conj all relations in Z}), this conjecture will motivate the definition of the algebra $\formal$ given in Section \ref{formal}.